MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-access/tutorial-aovpn-deploy-setup.md

 ---
-title: Deploy Always On VPN - Setup the environment
+title: Tutorial - Setup infrastructure for Always On VPN
 description: Learn how to deploy Always On VPN (AOV) connections for Windows 10+ client computers that are working offsite (for example, from home, a customer site, or a public wireless access point). ms.topic: article ms.assetid: ad748de2-d175-47bf-b05f-707dc48692cf